rokucommunity/rooibos/docs/index.md

 Rooibos reports test output in an easy to read hiearhchical manner.

 <a name="readable-test-output"></a>
-Each test suite has it's own tree structure in the output, and in turn has branches for each group, then each testcase that was run.
+Each test suite has it's own tree structure in the output, and in turn has branches for each group, then each test that was run.

 ### Success and Failure output
 When a test passes, it is indicated by the presence of `Success` at the end of the line